milkbag19/Sunshine-Server-Manager-v1.0/README.md

   Once you have done this, find the Port Forwarding tab in your router.

-  Finally add what ever port you will be using for your minecraft server to the port forwarding list.
+  Finally add what ever port you will be using for your minecraft server to the port forwarding list under UDP/TCP.

   Minecraft servers most commonly use the port 25565, or 25575.